anyahush/surf-the-wave/README.md

 ![Mock-up of site](readme/assets/readme-images/mockups.png)

 Surf the Wave is a fictional e-commerce site that sells surf equipment and surfwear for all those who love surfing or are curious to try!
+Surf the Wave is a retail site for individuals, friends and families and not a commerical wholesaler.
 This is the fourth milestone project as part of my Diploma with Code Institute.
 This project focuses on the development of a full-stack e-commerce site that uses a centrally-owned dataset by using HTML, CSS, JavaScript, Python+Django, relational database(Postgres), stripe payments and AWS.

 Deployed website can be viewed [here](https://surf-the-wave.herokuapp.com/).